AmingAndrei/violence.website/content/species/devils/circuit_titans.md

 [[index|...]]/[[species]]/[[devils]]/circuit_titans.md

-The Circuit Titan is a species of colossal Devil, endemic to the OTHERWHERE, recognized as the largest recorded _allokaryote_ species recorded.
+The Circuit Titan is a species of colossal Devil, endemic to the OTHERWHERE, recognised as the largest recorded _allokaryote_ species recorded.

 Morphology

 Circuit Titans exhibit an enormous body structure, with an average height of approximately 6 kilometres, making them the largest Devil species documented to date.
 Their anatomy consists of a torso-like central mass and two bilateral appendages, all of which resemble enormous cables or high-tensile wires.
 The torso and primary limbs extend downward before splitting into fractal-like bundles of smaller, cable-like tentacles at regular intervals.

 Their bodily composition consists of dense, black, fibre-like supercells, exhibiting properties akin to titanium alloy and optical fibre.
-This material is characterized by its extreme tensile strength and resistance to damage or severance.
+This material is characterised by its extreme tensile strength and resistance to damage or severance.

 The cranial structure of a Circuit Titan is spherical to ellipsoid, adorned with asymmetrical horns of variable size and placement along the lateral surfaces.
 The most prominent feature is a single, glowing ocular structure occupying approximately 90% of the facial area.
 This “eye” emits a continuous 10,000-lumen output when open, and functions both as a visual organ and feeding mechanism.